Somebody to Love (Fargo): Plot

-As he drives, Emmit's car stalls in the middle of the road with no phone signal.
+As he drives, Emmit's car stalls in the middle of a road with no phone signal.
 Nikki arrives with a shotgun, with Emmit accepting his fate.
-However, their encounter is interrupted when a state trooper arrives, forcing Nikki to hide her shotgun in the rear bumper.
+However, their encounter is interrupted when a state trooper arrives, forcing Nikki to hide her shotgun behind the car on the rear bumper.
 The trooper then asks for both of their documents, Nikki grabs her shotgun.
 Both Nikki and the trooper shoot at each other, both dying from their injuries.
-Emmit flees the scene, while Gloria and the authorities arrives later to take the bodies.
+Emmit flees the scene, while Gloria and the authorities arrive later to take the bodies.
 Emmit then visits Stella (Linda Kash), where he sobs at her feet.

-Five years later, Emmit declared bankruptcy, pleaded guilty to misdemeanor tax fraud and served two years of probation.
-He has dinner with his family, having rekindled his marriage, and with Sy (Michael Stuhlbarg), who survived his coma.
+Five years later, Emmit declared bankruptcy, pleaded guilty to misdemeanor tax fraud and served two years of probation (though unproven, it is rumored he has millions on offshore accounts).
+He has dinner with his family, having rekindled his marriage, and with Sy (Michael Stuhlbarg), who survived his coma but is handicapped and can barely speak.
 Emmit then goes to the kitchen for salad and stares at photos of his family and friends.
-While distracted, Mr. Wrench kills him with a silencer.
+While distracted, Mr. Wrench kills him with a silenced pistol.

-Three months later, Gloria now works as a DHS officer.
+Three months later at John F. Kennedy International Airport, Gloria now works as a DHS officer.
 Varga has been captured after arriving from Brussels and is now in custody with the name "Daniel Rand".
 Gloria questions him, as she knows his real identity, informing him of Emmit's death and believing he might be involved.
 She states that within five minutes, he will be arrested for money laundering and the murders.
 However, a calm Varga states that within five minutes, he will be released.
 They both wait for what will happen as the episode ends.